RichTeaMan/eatsy/readme.md

 \eatsyAppService\eatsyAppService-controller\logs
 ```

-Logging levels for the logfile(e.g. DEBUG) can be changed in log4j2.properties file.
+Logging levels for the logfile can be changed in log4j2.properties file.

 ## API Documentation